 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen units provide a range of wall and base unit storage with worktop surface areas.
-The internal doors are a mixture of timber panelled and timber flush panelled designs.
-There are painted skirtings and facings.
-Chimney breasts and fireplaces Visually inspected.
+The internal doors are a mix of flush timber sapele, lightweight moulded panel effect and timber glazed types.
+There are fitted base and wall units in the kitchen which are on modern lines.

+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.